Skip to content

 has15orMoreHunger: "hunger 15"

-This condition checks, if the player is in a conversation.
+Description: Whether the player is currently in the specified conversation.

 Parameter Syntax Default Value Explanation